qdewaghe/compile-commands/README.md

 # Compilation Database Manipulation Utility

-This utility facilitates the use and modifications of compilation databases. \
+This utility facilitates the use and modifications of compilation databases (CDB). \
 Modifying compilation databases can be useful especially when you don't have control over how a project is built.

 ## Install